WaniaFaraz/Smart-Course-Companion/README.md

   * View announcements by course published by instructor
 - Course templates (aka Course outlines)
   * View course templates published by the instructor
+- Tasks
+  * A tasks list (to-do list) is displayed on the course home page
+  * Add/edit/delete a task
+  * Mark task as completed
 #### Instructor features:
 - Courses
   * Create/edit/delete a course